 I am certified by the American Fitness Professional Association and the American Association of Nutrition Consultants as a Nutrition and Wellness Consultant.
 My approach is to combine long standing nutrition principles with traditional, time tested diet therapy practices to build a nutrition program that will help you achieve and maintain a healthy body that is better equipped to fight off disease.
 Whether your goal is weight loss or simply improved health and fitness, I can help you develop a plan that will help to heal your body and form lifelong healthy eating habits.
 See my healthy eating tips here.

 I have been practicing yoga for more than 20 years and am certified to teach by Integrative Yoga Therapy and Yoga Alliance(IYT200, RYT200).
 Yoga Therapy brings the ancient insights of Yoga into mainstream wellness programs.
-I teach group classes, have developed a series of chair yoga and hand yoga classes for seniors, and teach yoga workshops as well.
+I am not currently teaching classes.

 If I could do this for free everyday, I would.
 I know how effective this medicine is for so many things and I look for ways to share it with others.
 I am a member of Acupuncturists Without Borders that provides trauma and stress relief acupuncture to first responders and those affected by disasters.
 I am a member of the Georgia Medical Reserve Corps and am working to create an Acupuncture team to respond in the event of a disaster in our state.
 I volunteer at the Atlanta Veterans Acupuncture Clinic, where we offer free acupuncture treatments to our Veterans and their families to provide stress relief.
 After the tornadoes that struck my hometown of Albany, Ga., I worked with the local acupuncturist there to set up a free clinic to provide treatments to those affected by the storms.
 And most recently, I offered free treatments to those who were staying in our area after having been evacuated from the paths of the hurricanes that swept through the Southeast.

-As Secretary for the Georgia Association of Acupuncture and Asian Medicine, I am helping to create public awareness about the benefits of this medicine, and am working to educate our law makers on how it can be a key tool in addressing the opioid epidemic in our state and others.
+Having served as Secretary for the Georgia Association of Acupuncture and Asian Medicine for several years, I am helping to create public awareness about the benefits of this medicine, and am working to educate our law makers on how it can be a key tool in addressing the opioid epidemic in our state and others.